 It is no secret that Somerville continues to be one of the hottest places to live in the Greater Boston area, if not all of New England.
 With new development seemingly taking place everywhere in the city, much of the "old" Somerville continues to disappear, including some of the old neighborhood bars which have been slowly but surely going away.
-A few decades ago, there were countless dive bars and local watering holes here, but now, only a few remain including the Sligo in Davis Square, The Pub in Ball Square, P.A.'s Lounge in Union Square, and Casey's in East Somerville.
+A few decades ago, there were countless dive bars and local watering holes here, but now, only a few remain including the Sligo in Davis Square, The Pub in Ball Square, and Casey's in East Somerville.
 And it is this last spot that is the focus of this review, and while some may call it a dive, those who say real dives can't have good food will say it isn't, as the place has outstanding takes on at least two popular food items.

 Casey's is located on a stretch of Broadway that runs between Monsignor O'Brien Highway on the eastern edge of Winter Hill and Route 93 near Sullivan Square, and this part of the road--which cuts through the heart of East Somerville--used to be a bit rough-and-tumble back in the day.
 And even though it is seeing a bit of new development and gentrification like so much of the rest of the city, Broadway remains home to a number of independent businesses that bring back memories of the past.
 Casey's feels completely in place here, as it looks partly like a dive and partly like a basic neighborhood bar from the outside, and its interior continues this theme, with a bar area to the left that caters mostly to locals, a plain-looking and often-empty dining section to the right (a small area set aside for live music takes up part of this section), a jukebox in the back, and hints of Keno everywhere, including servers who sometimes use Keno slips to write down food and drink orders.